Many young birds swimming together.

 • evaluate the benefits of created and restored wetlands for biodiversity, including their recreational value, the scientific results from which will guide development of best practice guidelines for future wetland restoration projects.

-The SLU researchers will focus on wetlands
+The SLU researchers is focusing on restored and created wetlands

-First, they will look at time effects since the restoration of shallow eutrophic lakes, which may indicate which restoration measures work for more years than others, and if and when repeated restoration measures are needed to maintain higher biodiversity estimates.
+We will look at time effects since the restoration of shallow eutrophic lakes, which may indicate which restoration measures work for more years than others, and if and when repeated restoration measures are needed to maintain higher biodiversity estimates.

 Read more at SPEAR´s website